This page contains affiliate links. If you book through them, we may earn a small commission at no extra cost to you. Full disclosure →

 Check Your Passport, Visa Requirements, and Digital Entry

 If you’re traveling to a country that requires a visa, research the process early.
-Some are quick online applications; others take weeks or even require an embassy visit.
+Some are quick online applications, while others take weeks or even require an embassy visit.
 Don’t let paperwork delay your dream trip.

 Set Up International Data Before You Go